You know the treatment model. The question is what you do when the model stops working.

 ~ Dr Celin Gelgec ~ Clinical Psychologist ~ Board Approved Supervisor ~ Author & Speaker ~ D. Psych.
 (Clinical)

 My clinical focus is OCD across the lifespan.
-That includes complex, high-risk-feeling, and frequently misunderstood presentations — perinatal OCD, harm-themed intrusions, scrupulosity, OCD in children and adolescents, and cases where previous treatment hasn't led to meaningful progress.
+That includes complex, high-risk-feeling, and frequently misunderstood presentations such as perinatal OCD, harm-themed intrusions, scrupulosity, OCD in children and adolescents, and cases where previous treatment hasn't led to meaningful progress.

 I trained at Deakin University and completed part of my Clinical Doctorate training at The Melbourne Clinic's OCD inpatient programme.
-I've since built a group practice, supervised dozens of clinicians, developed training, written a clinical manual, and spent more time than I can account for thinking about why this condition is so consistently mishandled — and what it would take to change that.
+I've since built a group private practice, supervised dozens of clinicians, developed training, written a clinical treatment manual on treating OCD, co-host a podcast with my colleague Dr Tori Miller, and spent more time than I can account for thinking about why this condition is so consistently misunderstood, and what it would take to change that.

 I don't do surface-level.
 If you're here, I'm guessing you don't either.